Weak localization of light in hot atomic vapors: Cold atoms

-While Eq. (\ref{CBS_contrast_coldatoms_fin}) was derived assuming $k\bar{v}/\Gamma\ll1$, a quick look at Eq. (\ref{cN_coldatoms}) sheds light on the fate of CBS in the high temperature regime $k\bar{v}\gg\Gamma$.
-The decoherence accumulates very rapidly with the scattering order $N$ \cite{Labeyrie06}.
-The CBS peak thus becomes mainly dominated by low scattering orders, whose contrast decays exponentially with temperature.
+While Eq. (\ref{CBS_contrast_coldatoms_fin}) was derived assuming $k\bar{v}\ll\Gamma$, a quick look at Eq. (\ref{cN_coldatoms}) sheds light on the fate of CBS at high temperature $k\bar{v}\gg\Gamma$.
+Since the decoherence accumulates very rapidly with $N$ \cite{Labeyrie06}, in this regime the CBS peak becomes mainly dominated by low scattering orders.
+Even for $N=2$ though, the contrast decays very fast with $k\bar{v}\tau$.
 At first sight, this suggests that detecting weak localization of light in a hot atomic vapor is hopeless.
+A closer look at the microscopic expression of $\tau$, however, reveals a possible strategy to limit the impact of thermal decoherence.
+We recall that $\tau$ is the average delay time accumulated by light during a scattering process.
+This delay reflects the tendency of light to be ``trapped'' within the atom when the latter is excited near resonance (corresponding to a large $\tau$), whereas far from resonance photon scattering becomes nearly instantaneous.
+Note that this phenomenon is specific for resonant scattering, as involved in the atom-photon interaction, and is absent in classical setups where CBS arises, e.g., from milk particles, teflon or polystyrene beads \cite{Albada85, Wolf85}.
+The delay time is defined by $\tau=\partial \Phi/\partial\omega$ \cite{Wigner55}, where $\Phi$ is the phase shift acquired by the wave during the scattering process.
+For light scattering from two-level atoms, $\Phi$ is the phase of the $t$-matrix [see Eq. (\ref{eq:tmatrixscalar}) below], and the delay time reads \cite{Weiss18}

-A closer inspection of Eq. (\ref{cN_coldatoms}), however, reveals a possible strategy to limit the impact of thermal decoherence: by decreasing the scattering delay time $\tau$ well below $\Gamma^{-1}$, one could expect a restoration, at least partial, of the CBS contrast, even when $k\bar{v}\gg\Gamma$.
-In practice, this can be achieved by detuning the laser far enough from atomic resonance, a regime where $\tau\sim \Gamma^{-1}(\Gamma/\delta)^2$, with a frequency detuning $\delta$ such that $|\delta|\gg\Gamma$.
-This is the idea we explore in the next section.
+where $\delta$ is the frequency detuning with respect to the atomic resonance.
+This shows that by detuning the laser far enough from resonance, $|\delta|\gg \Gamma$, $\tau\sim \Gamma^{-1}(\Gamma/\delta)^2$ becomes much shorter than $\Gamma^{-1}$.
+In this regime, the dephasing factor $k\bar{v}\tau\ll 1$ and one could expect a restoration, at least partial, of the CBS contrast.
+This is the idea that we explore in the next section.